 29.2 Subject to Regulation 29.1, a revised edition of the The Equipment Rules of Sailing shall be published every four years, to take effect on 1 January of the year following the year in which the Olympic Sailing Competition is held.

-29.2.1 Under Regulations 6.5 and 29.1.1, the Equipment Committee is authorised to approve and change the Equipment Rules of Sailing on behalf of Council unless:
+29.2.1 Under Regulations 6.5 and 29.1.1, the Equipment Rules Sub-committee is authorised to approve and change the Equipment Rules of Sailing unless Regulation 29.1.2 applies.
+All decisions of the Sub-committee shall be promptly reported to the Board.

-(a) Regulation 29.1.2 applies;

-(b) a decision of the Committee to change the ERS is referred to Council by the Board, a committee chairman, commission chairman or a member of Council.
-Any such referral shall be notified to the President in writing no later than the start of the Council meeting at the Annual Conference, or within 7 days of the decision being published (whichever is the earlier).
-All decisions of the Committee shall be promptly reported to Council.

-29.2.2 Proposals for changes to the Equipment Rules of Sailing shall be made by submission in accordance with Regulation 15. i
+29.2.2 Proposals for changes to the Equipment Rules of Sailing shall be made by Proposal.

-29.2.3 The Equipment Committee shall approve the final Equipment Rules of Sailing changes by 1 May of the year in which the Olympic Sailing Competition is held.
+29.2.3 The Equipment Rules Sub-committee shall approve the final Equipment Rules of Sailing changes by 1 May of the year in which the Olympic Sailing Competition is held.

 29.2.4 A final, fully formatted copy of the revised edition of The Equipment Rules of Sailing, with changes from the previous edition clearly identified for translators, shall be made available by the Executive Office to all Member National Authorities and World Sailing Class Associations by 30 June of the year in which the Olympic Sailing Competition is held.